Last Updated: August 10, 2026

 Sharing Resources Across Projects

 Sharing resources and combining projects in a master project has some practical limitations.
-This feature is not an enterprise-type functionality and has a practical upper limit of a few dozen projects with a few hundred tasks each.
+This feature is not enterprise-grade functionality and has a practical upper limit of a few dozen projects, each with a few hundred activities.
 But, on a small scale, an invaluable feature.

 Review Microsoft Project Features Used in Activity 10 (5 minutes)